pmichali/lazyjack/README.md

     cidr: "10.244.0.0/16"
 ```

+For dual-stack, you specify both IPv4 and IPv6 CIDRs and use `cidr2` for the
+second entry.

 Optionally, you can set the MTU used on the interface for the pod and management
 networks, on each node.
 Use the following, under the pod_net section.
 ```